fastrgv/hbox4/README.md

 So here begins the main loop:-------------------------------------------

+Choose "K", and pop the frontrunner off Kth queue and look at its nodal information to retrieve the hashkey.
+This key allows direct access via the splaytree structure that, in turn allows direct removal of the node from the splaytree and the other 3 PriQueues.
+Thusly, the removals from the other 3 PriQueues do not require any time consuming list-traversals.

-Choose "K", and pop the Kth queue, which removes that particular configuration from all 4 queues in {frontier}.
-This configuration is tested to see whether a solution has been reached.
-If not, it is inserted into the {explored} splaytree, which has no queue structures attached; it is only for rapid random retrieval in case we find a solution and need to reconstruct our path.
+This removed configuration is then tested to see whether a solution has been reached.
+If not, it is inserted into the {explored} splaytree, which has no queue structures attached.
+The splaytree allows rapid insertion and rapid random retrieval in case we find a solution and need to reconstruct our path.

 For this current configuration we simply cycle through each [unsorted] box and try to move it one step in each direction.
 If the move is successful, its 4 priority measures are evaluated and it is enqueued into {frontier}.
 This involves a splatree insertion and 4 priority-queue insertions that each maintain a separate ordering.
 (It was fairly tricky to get these priority-queue operations to be efficient enough for use in a sokoban solver.)